parthbhanti22/Nasa-Hackathon-ExoExplorer/README.md

 ExoVate is an evolving project.
 Future plans include:

-* Integrating new datasets from missions like TESS.
+* Integrating new datasets from missions.
 * Implementing user accounts to track progress and save favorite exoplanets.
 * Enhancing the AI model with more advanced deep learning architectures.